breathing-exercise-to-prevent-hypoxemia

 • Imaginary Balloon: Ask your youngster to see their stomach as a balloon.

-• Inflate the Balloon: Tell them to inhale deeply through their noses while picturing the expansion of their belly, like a balloon absorbing air.
+• Inflate the Balloon: Tell them to inhale deeply through their noses while picturing their belly expanding like a balloon filling with

-• Deflate the Balloon: They are able to see the balloon collapsing when they exhale through their lips.
+• Deflate the Balloon: They can see the balloon deflate as they exhale through their lips.

 • Repeat: Encourage them to continue doing this exercise, breathing in and out as their “balloon” expands and contracts.